Switched

 • Stroke recovery

 photo taken over the shoulder of physios bex and sophie who are looking at data from the bioness go on a small tablet.
-In the background we can see the bottom half of someone using the treadmill with the bioness attached to their right leg.
+In the background we can see the bottom half of someone using the treadmill with the bioness attached to their right leg to help with Food Drop.

 Ready to start your journey?